Hilary Duff Just Debuted The Cutest Blunt Bob

 Long hair has always been Hilary Duff's signature.
-Over the past decade, the actress has played with temporary color, fluttery curtain bangs, and trendy iterations of the '90s butterfly clips (most recently, pearl pins).
+Over the past decade, the actress has played with temporary colour, a fluttery curtain fringe, and trendy iterations of the '90s butterfly clips (most recently, pearl pins).
 But accessories aside, the length of her hair has remained for the most part unchanged since the original Lizzie McGuire aired.

 Advertisement